apple/password-manager-resources/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] There are no [open pull requests](https://github.com/apple/password-manager-resources/pulls) for the same update.

 #### for websites-with-shared-credential-backends.json
-- [ ] The new group has login pages on each of the included domains.
-For example, firstcompany-com/login and secondcompany-com/login share the same backend, despite the different base domains.
+- [ ] The new group serves login pages on each of the included domains, and those login page accept accounts from the others.
+(For example, we don’t associate google.com.li to google.com, because google.com.li redirects to accounts.google.com for authentication.)